 scKeylessEntrySystem model = systemcomposer.loadModel("KeylessEntryArchitecture"); fobSupplierView = model.createView("FOB Locator System Supplier Breakdown",...
 Color="lightblue"); openViews(model)

 A System Composer™ architecture represents a system of components and how they interface with each other structurally and behaviorally.
-You can represent specific architectures using alternate views.|

 A System Composer model is the file that contains architectural information, including components, ports, connectors, interfaces, and behaviors.

 Perform operations on a model:

-System Composer models are stored as SLX files.
+A System Composer model is stored as an SLX file.

-|Create an Architecture Model with Interfaces and Requirement Links|
+|Create Architecture Model with Interfaces and Requirement Links|

 A component is a nontrivial, nearly independent, and replaceable part of a system that fulfills a clear function in the context of an architecture.
-A component defines an architecture element, such as a function, a system, hardware, software, or other conceptual entity.
+A component defines an architectural element, such as a function, a system, hardware, software, or other conceptual entity.
 A component can also be a subsystem or subfunction.

 A port is a node on a component or architecture that represents a point of interaction with its environment.
 A port permits the flow of information to and from other components or systems.

 There are different types of ports:

 A connector allows two components to interact without defining the nature of the interaction.
 Set an interface on a port to define how the components interact.

 A view shows a customizable subset of elements in a model.
 Views can be filtered based on stereotypes or names of components, ports, and interfaces, along with the name, type, or units of an interface element.
 Create views by adding elements manually.
-Views create a simplified way to work with complex architectures by focusing on certain parts of the architecture design.|
+Views create a simplified way to work with complex architectures by focusing on certain parts of the architectural design.